vhscom/after-dark/docs/content/_index.md

 +++
 title = "After Dark"
-description = "After Dark is a privacy-focused hypermedia authoring system designed to amplify the world's most influential voices." images = [ "https://vhs.codeberg.page/after-dark/images/screenshots/example-landing-page-fs8.png" ]
+description = "After Dark is free and open source software you can use to create a website, blog or app.
+Unparalleled speed, secure design and privacy focus allows you to monetize attention to earn low-maintenance income." images = [ "https://vhs.codeberg.page/after-dark/images/screenshots/example-landing-page-fs8.png" ]